ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-8-1.md

-Chapter: The Importance of Building a Learning Network
+The Importance of Building a Learning Network
 ======================================================

 In today's fast-paced and interconnected world, building a learning network is crucial for personal and professional development.
 A learning network consists of individuals, resources, and communities that support and enhance lifelong learning.
 This chapter explores the significance of building a learning network and provides strategies to cultivate and leverage this valuable asset.